Building Knowledge Graph

 Extract entities from a set of databases

-If you want to add a new database, please add a new folder in the data directory and add a README.md file to describe how to download the database and extract entities from the database.
-After that, please modify the extract_entities.sh file to add the new database.
+If you want to add a new database, please add a new folder in the data directory and add a README.md file to describe how to download the database, write a python script to extract entities from the database.
+After that, please modify the extract_entities.sh file to run the python script.
+You can follow the existing scripts as an example.

 This step will extract entities from a set of databases.